sanimmazhit/market-basket-analysis/README.md

-# market-basket-analysis on Amazon books reviews
+# Market-basket-analysis on Amazon books reviews

 This is our final project for the course, where we analyze book review data from Amazon using Market-Basket Analysis.